 § 1422.02 APPEAL.

-Any person or entity aggrieved by an order, decision or determination of the Building Official relative to the application of the “Residential Code of Ohio for One-, Two-, and Three-Family Dwellings” may appeal to the village’s Planning and Zoning Commission.
+Any party aggrieved by an order, decision, or determination of the Building Official may appeal that decision to the Ohio Board of Building Appeals.(Ord.

-(Ord.
 01-2011, passed 3-14-2011)

 § 1422.03 CONFLICT OF LAWS.

 Whenever any provision of the Building Code conflicts with or is inconsistent with the provisions of model codes adopted by reference herein, the more restrictive provision shall apply.